roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 - However, since MVC is a proven pattern that works, most Express developers use MVC to organize their Express applications - so we will too :)

-- Express generator already organized the view templates into a `views` folder.
+- Express generator has already organized the view templates into a `views` folder.

 - Let's make folders to hold our models and controllers: